tblatt/baltimoregoclub.org/views/_md-open.md

-The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Seventh Maryland Open
+The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Eighth Maryland Open

-Memorial Day Weekend, May 27 & 28, 2023
+Memorial Day Weekend, May 25 & 26, 2024

 _This is a very popular weekend.
 Make reservations now!_